eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Copybook Support

 The COBOL Language Support extension supports copybooks called by your source code that are stored in a folder in your workspace.
-If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to a folder in your workspace.
-The local folders and mainframe data sets that contain copybooks used in your project are specified in the workspace settings.
+If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to your workspace.
+You specify the local folders and mainframe data sets that contain copybooks used in your project in the workspace settings.

 Ensure that copybook names are called in your source code in upper case, for example `COPY BOOK1` and not `COPY book1`.
 Lower case copybook names are not resolved by the extension and are marked as errors.